Niravanaa/Replace-and-Convert/README.md

 CompanyAddress: The address of the company (Number, Street Name)
 CityProvincePostal: The city, province, and postal code of the company (e.g. Montreal, QC A0A 0A0)
 ```
-7. The generated cover letter will be saved as a Word document (`[CompanyName]_[Position].docx`) and automatically converted into PDF format.
+7. The generated file will be saved as a Word document (`[CompanyName]_[Position].docx`) and automatically converted into PDF format.
 8. The original Word document will be deleted.
-9. To quit the script, press `q` when prompted to continue generating cover letters.
+9. To quit the script, press `q` when prompted to repeat the process.

 # Acknowledgements
 * Idea inspired by [Keshan Kathiripilay](https://www.linkedin.com/in/keshankathiripilay/).